khwang0/COMP2026-2122PA1/readme.md

  ### Plagiarism

  Plagiarism is a serious offence and can be easily detected.
 Please don't share your code to your classmate even if they are threatening you with friendship.
-If they don't have the ability to work on something that can compile, they would not be able to change your code to a state that we can't detect the plagiarism.
+If they don't have the ability to work on something that can compile, they would not be able to change your code to a state that we can't detect the act of plagiarism.
 For the first commit of plagiarism, regardless you shared your code or copied code from others, you will receive 0 with an addition of 5 mark penalty.
 If you commit plagiarism twice, your case will be presented in the exam board and you receive a F directly.

 ## Marking Scheme
 This assignment is worth 9% of the course mark.
 There are three elements in the marking scheme:
 * 5% - Understanding the Assignment Test (UAT)
 * 90% - a working program that functions as specified
 * 5% - Programming style and documentation
+* -50% - if you define any class variable (field), addition class, or change the method `runOnce`.

 Please note that submitting a program that cannot be compiled would result in very low mark.